 - Pay-As-You-Drive or Usage-Based Insurance

 Most usage-based insurance plans offer a discount in return for allowing the company to monitor your driving habits.
 Pay-per-mile, on the other hand, actually determines your monthly cost based on the number of miles you drive.

-Although a number of companies do offer usage-based insurance in Ohio, so far the few companies writing pay-per-mile insurance only offer that plan in a handful of states – and Ohio isn’t one of them.
+Although several companies offer usage-based insurance in Ohio, the few companies writing pay-per-mile insurance only offer that plan in a handful of states.
+You won’t get these automobile insurance plans in Ohio.

 Age and gender are two of the factors that have an impact on rates in Ohio.
-Teen drivers pay the highest rates, and in general, males are a little more expensive than females to insure at age 17.
+Teen drivers pay the highest rates.
+Males are a little more expensive than females to insure at age 17.

-Rates drop quickly from age 25 on, and the gender gap closes – even in some cases reversing.
+Rates drop quickly from age 25 and up, and the gender cost gap closes.

 |American Family Mutual||$943.84||$980.06||$862.73||$866.82||$2,911.29||$3,161.47||$1,166.31||$1,228.84|